Diffusion Through Partially

 Note: If the diffusion is not taking place through a porous medium, t, n and r in this equation are all effectively set to 1.

-The Diffusivity Reduction Formula is a Fluid property (i.e., it is defined in the Reference Fluid or Fluid property dialog).
-The Diffusivity Reduction Formula is a dimensionless value that has the impact of decreasing the effective diffusivity based on the the fluid’s saturation level within any Cell pathways in which it is present.
+The Diffusivity Reduction Formula is a Fluid property (i.e., it is defined in the Reference Fluid A special type of Fluid element that provides a basis for defining partition coefficients between media for the various species in the model (i.e., the ratio of the species’ concentration in the medium to its concentration in the Reference Fluid at equilibrium). or Fluid property dialog).
+The Diffusivity Reduction Formula is a dimensionless value that has the impact of decreasing the effective diffusivity based on the fluid's saturation level within any Cell pathways in which it is present.

 When used, this formula is intended to directly reference the fluid's saturation level using a special local available property called "Saturation".
 It must be referenced as "~Saturation" in the equation entered into the field: